alessandrofrenna/broaddy/README.md

 # Broaddy
-Broddy is a lightweight library that allows the creation of small broadcast networks of objects.</br>
+Broaddy is a lightweight library that allows the creation of small broadcast networks of objects.</br>
 It is a simple implementation of the [Observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern).

 ## What is a BroadcastNetwork?